 - Next, put the leaves in piles of ten, making sure all the leaves are facing the same direction.
 This will make things easier when it comes time to stuff them.

-- After blanching for 30 seconds, drape the leaves over the side of a bowl and continue with the remaining piles.
+- After blanching the leaves, drape over the side of a bowl and continue with the remaining piles.

 - Once the water has drained out of the leaves, roll each pile into a cigar-shaped roll.